codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 * For team Marvel:
     1. Rule 1: Create pipelines in projects only with _all of these_ tags: both `frontend` AND `shared`.
-    1. Rule 2: All other permissions for pipelines in projects only with _all of these_ tags: both `frontend` AND `shared` tags.
+    1. Rule 2: All other permissions for pipelines in projects only with _all of these_ tags: both `frontend` AND `shared`.

  {% include image.html
   lightbox="true"